A bond discount is the amount a bond trades below par value, affecting yield, tax treatment, and issuer accounting.

 In the world of finance, a bond discount refers to the amount by which the market price of a bond is lower than its principal amount due at maturity.
 This principal amount, also known as par value, is typically $1,000 for most bonds.
 The bond discount represents the difference between the par value and the bond’s current market price.

-This page also absorbs the narrower archive wording market discount, which described the same secondary-market price gap after issuance.
+This page also covers the narrower wording market discount, which describes the same secondary-market price gap after issuance.

 The bond discount can be mathematically represented as: